MartianAbhishek/did-hackathon/b2b-server/README.md

 # b2b-server
-Server which powers client management off-chain with complete security and efficiency
+web2 service which powers client management off-chain with complete security and efficiency